-Help send more children to school.
+Help us send more children to school.

-Help more people get better livelihoods.
+Help more people start new livelihoods.

-Help us give homes to more children.
+Help us give a home to more children.